 Frustrated, I began scouring the internet for a console similar to the one my parents had.
-What I found were either overpriced (they’ve become quite the collector’s piece) or dilapidated stereos that I suspect sound about as poorly as they looked.
-While going through one of these late night eBay searches I discovered a scratched up console that was the same model as the pristine stereo my grandparents had in their farmhouse when I was a kid.
-I quickly made a late night phone call to my mom to see if my grandpa still had the old relic stored away somewhere.
-She shot down my excitement, speculating that it had been sold at the auction my grandparent’s had when they moved from their farm to a nearby town decades ago.
+What I found were either overpriced (they’ve become quite the collector’s item) or dilapidated stereos that I suspect sound about as poorly as they looked.
+While going through one of these late night eBay searches, I discovered a scratched up console that was the same model as the pristine stereo my grandparents had in their farmhouse when I was a kid.
+I quickly made a late night phone call to my mom to see if my grandpa still had the old relic stashed away somewhere.
+She shot down my excitement, speculating that it had been sold at the auction my grandparents had when they moved from their farm to a nearby town decades ago.

-Weeks later though my mom reignited my search for the holy console when she mentioned on the phone that she’d asked grandpa about it, and he informed her it was down in his basement.
+Weeks later my mom reignited my search for the holy console when she mentioned on the phone that she’d asked Grandpa about it, and he informed her it was down in his basement.
 He told her I was more than welcome to it; all I had to do was come get it.
-It goes without saying that last week when my dad suggested going to grandpa’s to visit that I was quick to support the notion.
+It goes without saying that last week when my dad suggested going to visit Grandpa, I was quick to support the notion.

-The Will conversation was just the starting point of a downhill discussion as my grandpa ventured into darker territory.
-I’d never heard him sound anything but positive, but on that afternoon through teary eyes, he discussed his bleak life since the passing of his wife a year ago.
+The will conversation was just the starting point of a downhill discussion as he ventured into darker territory.
+I’d never heard him sound anything but positive, but on that afternoon, through teary eyes, he discussed his bleak life since the passing of his wife a year ago.
 Just the day prior he helped with an estate sale for his sister who died a month ago.
 She would be the second sister lost this year alone.
 In an attempt to change the subject my dad asked how poker night was going which only led to a list of all his former poker buddies who were all now dead.
 Poker night was a thing of the past.

 As I sat and listened to my grandpa, I couldn’t help but see the ugly irony – by staying healthy and taking care of himself, my grandpa had in turn been forced to watch all his friends and loved ones pass away.
 Sure, he still had his sons and grandchildren, but they couldn’t be there day-to-day to help fill the void.

-With our glasses of Black Velvet/Coke’s getting low (my grandpa’s one vice), my dad suggested we go get lunch at a nearby truck stop known as “The Boondocks.”
-As we drove in grandpa’s new Chevy Equinox ( he bluntly told us it would be his last car) I felt that the depressing tone of the afternoon had passed.
-My grandpa even joyfully announced to us, “I’m gonna take a scenic route.”
+With our glasses of Black Velvet/Cokes getting low (my grandpa’s one vice), my dad suggested we go get lunch at a nearby truck stop known as “The Boondocks.”
+As we drove in Grandpa’s new Chevy Equinox ( he bluntly told us it would be his last car) I felt that the depressing tone of the afternoon had passed.
+My grandpa even joyfully announced to us, “I’m gonna take the scenic route.”
 But even this would dampen the mood.
-As we passed what was once grandpa’s farm, he looked in the rearview mirror to me and commented, “Take a look at the old farm.
+As we passed what was once Grandpa’s farm, he looked in the rearview mirror to me and commented, “Take a look at the old farm.
 Not to brag, but it’s not what it used to be.”
 I looked to my right to find the farm my grandpa once took so much pride in, the farm that had been in his family for almost a century, the farm that had been featured on the cover of Farming magazine decades ago, was now a collection of rotting, uncared for buildings.
-As the farm faded in the distance grandpa added, “That barn’s not gonna be standing too much longer.”
-This was the barn grandpa spent every spring painting and repairing.
-It was just one more thing to add to the list of things grandpa loved and cared for that were falling apart right before his eyes.
+As the farm faded in the distance he added, “That barn’s not gonna be standing too much longer.”
+This was the barn he spent every spring painting and repairing.
+It was just one more thing to add to the list of things Grandpa loved and cared for that were falling apart right before his eyes.

 After a fulfilling lunch and a much more positive drive back, we returned to his house for one last drink before leaving.
-Conversation moved back towards a discussion of grandpa’s daily routine with his afternoon’s focused primarily on cleaning the house.
-Just like his old farm and his own body, anything grandpa owned was treated with the utmost care.
+Conversation moved back towards a discussion of his daily routine with his afternoons focused primarily on cleaning the house.
+Just like his old farm and his own body, anything Grandpa owned was treated with the utmost care.

-As we neared the bottoms of our glasses grandpa asked, “You ready to go check out the stereo?”
+As we neared the bottoms of our glasses, he asked, “You ready to go check out the stereo?”
 The time had come to unearth the buried treasure.
-After moving some items we came upon it, draped in towels and blankets.
+After moving some items, we came upon it, draped in towels and blankets.
 We pulled off the covers to reveal a magnificent thing of beauty, the glossy surface of the oak shimmering under the basement lights.
 An outsider would suggest that the stereo was either new or refurbished.
 I thought of all the old, scratched and cracked consoles I’d seen on the internet and how this stereo remained immaculate.